 Under the Influence is an online alcohol education class.
 To receive credit you must follow enrollment instructions and enter the correct control number.
 Go to www.3rdmilclassrooms.com select begin enrollment and select college, the control number is ESBU7.
 The course fee is $35.00 and you can pay online by debit/credit card.
 You will receive a password immediately on the screen and by email.
 Or Send check or money order with completed mail-in form to: 3rd Millennium Classrooms - 6507 Grove Creek Drive - San Antonio, TX 78256.
 It takes about 3 hours to complete the course and you can login and out as needed.
 You must pass the final test with a minimum of 70%.
 Upon completion of both the course and the follow-up portion, you and the notifying administrator at your school will receive a completion notification by email.
 Print a copy for your records.
 You are responsible for all charges and fees related to this service.

-You are required to attend the assigned number of programs as assigned in your hearing.
-Weekend programs must occur on a Thursday, Friday, or Saturday.
+You are required to attend the number of programs as assigned in your hearing.
 Only University-sponsored programs will be accepted.
 For a list of some of the activities available on campus you can review the following at:

 All written assignments must be submitted to the Office of Student Conduct.
 You are responsible for submitting your paper by the due date(s) assigned in your conduct hearing.
-If you have multiple papers due, submit your 1st paper to assignment - Sanction papers, your 2nd paper to - Sanction papers 2, etc. Written assignments must be Times New Roman font-sized 12, double-spaced, with one inch margins to the end of the page, only one header should be first and last name only in the upper right hand corner and the title of the paper on the next line should be centered.
+Written assignments must be Times New Roman font-sized 12, double-spaced, with one inch margins to the end of the page, only one header should be first and last name only in the upper right hand corner and the title of the paper on the next line should be centered.
 Bibliography and works cited pages do not count toward your required total number of pages.
 A page must be at least 3/4 full to be counted as a page.
-All material within the assignment must be properly cited, for citation assistance please visit the Kemp Library website.
+All material within the assignment must be properly cited, for citation assistance please visit the Writing Studio website.
 Failure to cite sources may result in further conduct sanctions.

 You are to create a 2-page plan that will guide you to a successful experience at ESU.
 This plan should address academic and non-academic goals as well as a statement about your purpose in obtaining a higher education degree.
 For further instructions, see Written Assignments.

 You are to write at least a 2-page paper addressing the importance of making responsible decisions as an ESU student.
 This paper is to be a reflective exercise which exhibits an understanding of your personal responsibility and accountability as an ESU student.
-For further instructions, see Written Assignments.
+For further instructions, see Written Assignments instructions above.

 - What role does alcohol play in your life?